apache/pulsar-site/versioned_docs/version-2.3.2/administration-geo.md

 By default, messages are replicated to all clusters configured for the namespace.
 You can restrict replication selectively by specifying a replication list for a message, and then that message will be replicated only to the subset in the replication list.

 The following is an example for the [Java API](client-libraries-java.md).
-Note the use of the `setReplicationClusters` method when constructing the {@inject: javadoc:Message:/client/org/apache/pulsar/client/api/Message} object:
+Note the use of the `replicationClusters` method when constructing the {@inject: javadoc:Message:/client/org/apache/pulsar/client/api/Message} object:

 ```java